MaxBrandtner/autovirt-listing-backend/README.md

 	"output_PCIOther":"false",
 }
 ```
-*note that if GIM_setup="true" the corresponding github repo will be installed*
+*Note: if GIM_setup="true" the corresponding github repo will be installed*

-*without SR-IOV and GIM some GPU listings may be incorrect*
+*Without SR-IOV and GIM some GPU listings may be incorrect*

 ### output
-*the output is echoed in the terminal(no file is created)*
+*The output is written to the standard output(stdout)*

 ```json
 {